meriadec/lama/README.md

 Install [docker][docker] then run `docker-compose up account-manager`.

 This will create a PostgreSql, a RabbitMQ, a Redis and the latest published image of the lama account manager.

-This will also apply migration on the PostgreSql database through [flyway][flyway].

 Please have a look on `docker-compose.yml` file for more details on the configuration.